How Technology is Transforming Human Resource Management

 By Eve Anderson, Last updated: 2022-07-19 (originally published on 2021-03-08)

 To begin, HR professionals need to take care of a wide range of duties, data, and paperwork.
 Routine and repetitive tasks consume a lot of their time and prevent them from focusing on employee satisfaction.
 Fortunately, various advances in HR technology can help them automate most manual tasks.

 As such, here are several tech solutions that will take your human resource management processes.

 According to Gallup, 67% of employees are either not engaged or actively disengaged.
 Disengagement negatively impacts employee satisfaction, performance, and retention.

-Now, one of the most effective ways to engage employees and encourage their loyalty is to establish a thorough employee recognition program.
+Now, one of the most effective ways to engage employees and encourage their loyalty is to establish a thorough employee recognition program and personal awards.
 Importantly, with employee recognition tools, HR managers can automate the process.

 For example, Bonusly is a cloud platform for incentivizing employees and celebrating their accomplishments.
 The tool offers more than 175 employee incentivizing options and integrates with most HR and team collaboration tools.
 With it, peers can recognize each other.

 Generally, acquiring and recruiting top talent can pose a heavy toll on your HR managers’ time and budget.
 Typically, it requires a lot of planning and manual work.
 This includes creating and optimizing job ads, sorting candidate applications, and reviewing their data.

 Advanced hiring and recruiting technologies often use AI and ML to analyze candidate data faster.
 And help you recruit the right people faster.
 According to statistics, over half of the HR organizations already use AI for talent acquisition.